Skip to main content ↓

 Remember, just because an AI tool mentions your content doesn’t mean people are visiting your site.

-AI responses often paraphrase or summarize what you wrote, strip away the nuance, and deliver it directly in the results, no click required.
+AI responses often paraphrase or summarize what you write, strip away the nuance, and deliver it directly in search results — no clicks required.

-• Sometimes they cite a brand without linking.
+• Cite a brand without linking to it

-• Sometimes they cite a cluster of sites without favoring any one source.
+• Cite a cluster of sites without favoring any one source

 According to Pew Research, 88% of AI Overviews cite three or more sources, with only 1% citing a single source.